 As we live in an ever-connected world, travelling from remote communities to bustling cities, managing diseases and outbreaks has never been more vital to uphold public health.
-Developed in collaboration with industry professionals at Western Sydney Local Health District Centre for Population Health, this Microcredential ensures that participants acquire practical skills to identify, respond to, and manage disease outbreaks.
+Developed in collaboration with industry professionals at Western Sydney Local Health District Centre for Population Health, this program ensures that participants acquire practical skills to identify, respond to, and manage disease outbreaks.

-This microcredential is free for the first 80 successful applicants.
 This microcredential was developed with the support of the Australian Government's Microcredentials Pilot in Higher Education.

 DURATION